 “A fisherman can catch a fish, yes.
 But he cannot tell you which fish.”

 Schopmeyer was trembling.
 His wife’s body was not four rooms away in the academic’s morgue, her body on ice that he had replaced daily now for a week, the time it had taken to receive his visitor from China.
 A close friend’s research had informed him of this man, but to be told her frame may be populated with another’s soul?
-He had so many questions for the Oriental.
+He had so many questions for the stranger.
 Would her memories be hers?
 Would she wish to be called by another name?
 Would she know him or love him?
 He had lost everything, and she had lost everything.
 His heart was black and heavy.

 He focused on the man’s mouth, his broken, brown teeth as he mouthed the words “I cannot tell you which fish”.